QuarticCat/QuarticCat.github.io/content/posts/optimize-difftastic.en.md

 ---
-title: "How do I boost difftastic By 4x"
+title: "How do I boost difftastic by 4x"
 date: 2022-10-06
 tags: [rust, optimization]
 ---